-14 Conciliation Agreement and Voluntary Compliance Agreement between HUD and Alicea Cruz, Wanda L. and Égida Vistas del Rio, et. al., Section 18(a) (2016).
+24 Conciliation Agreement and Voluntary Compliance Agreement between HUD and Alicea Cruz, Wanda L. and Égida Vistas del Rio, et. al., Section 18(a) (2016).

-- accessibility requirements of the FHA and, wherever applicable, the 2010 ADA Standards and UFAS. - Proof of professional liability insurance covering the project's designer for an amount not less than ten percent (10%) of the estimated construction cost, in case of negligence. - Proof of performance or surety bond for one hundred percent (100%) of the construction contract. - A signed certification from a qualified licensed registered architect (RA) and/or professional engineer (PE) retained for the accessibility inspection of the new construction and/or project rehabilitation must be provided as verification that covered units and project common areas comply with the structural accessibility mandates of the FHA and, wherever applicable, the 2010 ADA standards and UFAS.
+- Preliminary drawings of the proposed new construction and/or rehabilitation, including a site plan, building elevations, and unit floor plans. - The project designer shall certify that the development will comply with the accessibility requirements of the FHA and, wherever applicable, the 2010 ADA Standards and UFAS. - Proof of professional liability insurance covering the project's designer for an amount not less than ten percent (10%) of the estimated construction cost, in case of negligence. - Proof of performance or surety bond for one hundred percent (100%) of the construction contract. - A signed certification from a qualified licensed registered architect (RA) and/or professional engineer (PE) retained for the accessibility inspection of the new construction and/or project rehabilitation must be provided as verification that covered units and project common areas comply with the structural accessibility mandates of the FHA and, wherever applicable, the 2010 ADA standards and UFAS.